mstksg/inCode/copy/entries/type-levels.md

 `lim'`!

 As an exercise, try writing `splitBounded`, which is like `takeBounded` but also returns the items that were leftover.
-[The solution is here!][splitBounded]
+[Solution here.][splitBounded]

 ```haskell
 !!!type-levels/Level7.hs "data SplitBounded ::" "splitBounded ::"5